 University of California, Irvine

 A Bachelor of Science in Computer Game Science is offered by UCI’s Donald Bren School of Information & Computer Sciences.
-The degree focuses on the technical aspects of game development while students often work in teams on projects of their own.
+This college for gaming focuses on the technical aspects of game development while students learn game development – and they often work in teams on projects of their own.

-Plenty of internship opportunities are available to UCI students with the many game companies in the area, including Ready At Dawn, Blizzard Entertainment, and Obsidian Entertainment.
+Plenty of internship opportunities are available to students at this college for gamers with the many game companies in the area, including Ready At Dawn, Blizzard Entertainment, and Obsidian Entertainment.

 University of California Los Angeles

-This degree is one of the best hands-on programs in the country thanks to the UCLA Game Lab, which is supported by the School of Theater, Film, and Television.
+This gaming university is one of the best hands-on programs in the country thanks to the UCLA Game Lab, which is supported by the School of Theater, Film, and Television.
 The lab incorporates an impressive number of disciplines, including design, animation, music, creative writing, sociology, computer science, and more.

-Being one of the first Ivy League schools to offer a game design undergraduate degree back in 2001, Cornell has had plenty of time to fine-tune its program.
+Being one of the first Ivy League to offer a gaming university degree back in 2001, Cornell has had plenty of time to fine-tune its program.

 Cornell’s Game Design Initiative established by the School of Computing and Information Science currently offers a Game Design Minor that complements traditional majors such as Art, Music, Computer Science, and more.